nextuav/nextuav-docs/docs/next-cc/getting-started/integration.md

 - Cable : Power Connector
 - Power requirements : 5V | 2A (max)
-- Use the power connector given in the box to power the MatrixCC.
+- Use the power connector given in the box to power the NextCC.
 - Always plug in antenna before powering on​

 ![Power](img/battery-removebg-preview.png)